Knowledge bank

 A collage of images depicting human trafficking

-The driving force is demand: as long as there are men who want to buy sexual services, there will also be a market for recruiting, transporting, and exploiting women and children.
+The driving force is demand.
+As long as there are men who want to buy sexual services, there will also be a market for recruiting, transporting, and exploiting women and children.
 Human trafficking is one of the most profitable forms of organized crime, alongside arms and drug trafficking.